Cyprus Turkish Airlines: Timeline

-Destinations

 Fleet

 As of 13 March 2010, the Cyprus Turkish Airlines fleet consisted of the following aircraft:

 As of 14 March 2010, the average age of the fleet was 6.5 years.
 According to the Cyprus Observer, KTHY had planned to extend its fleet to 12 aircraft, to be in service by 2012 with the airline's updated livery.

 Most of the fleet parked at Ercan overnight, but some aircraft overnighted at Turkish airports.